 >> This post is adapted from the Jan/Feb HBR article, “The Best-Performing CEOs in the World.”

 Morten T. Hansen is a management professor at the University of California, Berkeley, School of Information, and at INSEAD.
-Herminia Ibarra is a professor of organizational behavior and the Cora Chaired Professor of Leadership and Learning at INSEAD.
+Herminia Ibarra is a professor of organizational behaviour and the Cora Chaired Professor of Leadership and Learning at INSEAD.
 Urs Peyer is associate professor of finance at INSEAD.